argonne-lcf/user-guides/docs/theta/compiling-and-linking/compiling-and-linking-overview.md

 ```
 readelf -d a.out | grep RUNPATH
 ```
-where a.out is an application binary or a dynamically linked library.
+where `#!python a.out` is an application binary or a dynamically linked library.

 An existing bug in Intel programming environment on Theta leads to some environment variables not being property set, which prevents running dynamically linked codes in a Cobalt interactive session even when the application code is properly linked with RUNPATH.
 A simple workaround is to refresh the environment by reloading the PrgEnv-intel module after logging into the interactive session: